 With nearly two decades of experience selling and managing customer relationships for enterprise data storage vendors, Kaminario’s Troy McFadden knows a thing or two about the world of IT sales.
 We sat down with him to learn about his process, the changing world of IT sales, and what’s made him so successful during his tenure in the industry.

-Read on for his tips on how to stand out from the crowd and win business from larger competitors, as well as how to keep up with the latest trends in enterprise IT sales.
+Read on for his tips on how to stand out from the crowd and win business from larger competitors, as well as how to keep up with the new strategic selling trends in enterprise IT sales.

 Before transitioning into sales with Nimble Storage and Kaminario, Troy worked as a Customer Advocacy Executive for Sun Microsystems and a Global Success Manager for NetApp, where he oversaw major accounts such as AT&T and ExxonMobil.
 Over the course of almost 20 years in the industry, Troy’s witnessed many changes in client behaviors and priorities firsthand.
 Today’s enterprise IT customer has changed, and he stressed that enterprise sellers must adapt to reach them.

 “What we’re seeing is a lot of specialists leave and a lot of generalists stay,” he said.
 “A lot of companies are trying to cut costs and sometimes they do that despite knowing it’s going to damage them in the long run.
 People are looking for generalists now, and generalists usually stay.”

 While it may save money in the short term, it makes selling complex solutions into those businesses much more difficult.
 And with specialists gone and too few people left on the inside with the technical fluency needed to champion more complex offerings, salespeople often find it difficult to make their case effectively to decision-makers.